kaunai shasei

 Stay informed and use effective protection.
 Your health is too important to leave to chance.

-When it comes to preventing both pregnancy and the transmission of STIs, male and female (internal) condoms are your best bet.
-They’re the only method that covers both bases effectively.
+When you’re trying to prevent pregnancy and STIs at the same time, male and female (internal) condoms are really your best bet.
+They’re the only method that actually covers both bases.
+Everything else?
+You’re exposed to one risk or the other, sometimes both.
+No other barrier method pulls double duty like condoms do.

 • Check the expiration date.